ReedGraf/anti-pointer-lock-bypass/README.md

 ## How Does It Work?

 **Opening**
-When you press the button it opens a new window, formats the body properly.
+When you press the button it opens a new window, and formats the body properly.
 To do it it sets the margin to 0 and the viewport height (vh) to 100 which is read as a percentage.
 Finally, it adds an iFrame element into the window.

 ```js
 win = window.open(); //open the window